cornerstonejs/dicomParser/README.md

 start with the unit tests or documentation - they jump straight into the code and start thrashing about in the debugger.
 If some other developer is looking at your code, you probably made a mistake - either a simple typo or a design issue if you really blew it.
 In either case, you should have mercy on them in advance and make their unenviable task of fixing or extending your code the best it can be.
+Some principles I try to follow include:

+* Clear names for source files, functions and variables.
+These names can get very long but I find that doing so is better than writing comments in the source file
+* Small source files.
+Generally I try to keep each source file to under 300 lines or so.
+The longer it gets, the harder it is to remember what you are looking at
+* Small functions.
+The longer the function is, the harder it is to understand

 You can find out more about this by googling for "self documenting code"

 Copyright
 ============